gmmrr/route-optim/README.md

 ### SARSA Algorithm
 Similar to Q Learning, but we trigger exploration in a given exploration_rate.<br>
-As in the graph, bumps are caused by those exploration.<br>
+As in the graph, bumps are caused by those explorations.<br>
 <img width="500" alt="Screenshot 2023-12-24 at 22 22 46" src="https://github.com/gmmrr/route-optim/assets/88712124/04b7ad25-2218-4a7b-892a-8b0ad22a2af5">
 <img width="500" alt="Screenshot 2023-12-24 at 22 23 37" src="https://github.com/gmmrr/route-optim/assets/88712124/7d20d602-06a7-46de-9dbd-642e82c9db3a">